-1.10 On 13 February 2004, the Arbitrator held a joint organization meeting with the United States and all the parties who requested authorization to suspend concessions or other obligations pursuant to Article 22.2 of the DSU, and in respect of which the United States had also requested arbitration.
+- 1.10 On 13 February 2004, the Arbitrator held a joint organization meeting with the United States and all the parties who requested authorization to suspend concessions or other obligations pursuant to Article 22.2 of the DSU, and in respect of which the United States lad also requested arbitration.
 During this meeting, the parties expressed their views on the draft timetable and working procedures prepared by the Arbitrator covering all the arbitrations requested.
-The Arbitrator adopted its working procedures on 18 February 2004 and its timetable on 23 February 2004.
+The Arbitrator adopted its working procedures on 18 February 2004 and its timetable on 23 February 2004. - 1.11 On 19 February 2004, the United States submitted a request for preliminary ruling from the Arbitrator applicable to all requests for arbitration.
+Following consideration of the request, the

-&lt;sup>6 WT/DS217/30.
+&lt;sup>6 WT/DS217/26.